Illuminate: 2026-2027 Cohorts

 Unlock Your Leadership Potential with Illuminate

 Are you an AΣΤ member eager to elevate your leadership skills?
-Alpha Sigma Tau is thrilled to announce the 2025-2026 Illuminate program, our enhanced leadership development program, featuring TWO National cohorts.
+Alpha Sigma Tau is thrilled to announce the 2026-2027 Illuminate program, our enhanced leadership development program, featuring THREE National cohorts — one for Fall 2026, one for Spring 2027, and one that encompasses both semesters.

 The sophomore cohort will focus on building skills for successful chapter leadership and will include the following topics: